-mental illness is real. it’s not your fault. nothing is wrong with you as a person. and nothing you did or didn’t do caused you to have it. asking for help is not a sign of weakness or something to be embarrassed about – reaching out is a brave thing to do. you need and deserve help and support.
+mental illness is real. it’s not your fault. and asking for help is not a sign of weakness or something to be embarrassed about. you need and deserve help and support.

 below are some resources to guide you towards the help you need.

 - wikipedia has a listing by country of suicide crisis phone numbers.

 - if you are located in the us or canada, you can call the national suicide prevention lifeline at 1-800-273-TALK (8255) for free, confidential 24/7 support.

 - if you are located in the us, you can call the substance abuse and mental health services administration (samhsa) at 1-800-662-HELP (4357) for free, confidential, 24/7, 365-day-a-year treatment referral and information service (in english and spanish) for mental health and/or substance use disorders